KnowledgeSeed/analogic-framework/README.md

 #### For internal contributors

 KnowledgSeed team members are considered internal contributors.
 In addition, the most active external contributors are promoted as internal contributors.
-Internal contributors can create feature branches in the main repository.
-The repository maintainer is @ote82
+Internal contributors can create feature branches in the main repository, but are not allowed to merge PR-s into the main branch.

 ## Links